loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 After a few minutes, Coolify is up and running, accessible via the server's IP address.
 I created a CNAME DNS entry for my server so that I can easily access it with a memorable domain.

-## Step 3: Containerize the Django App
+## Step 3: containerize the Django app

 Coolify works by building and running your applications in Docker containers.
 This is a departure from my old setup of running Gunicorn directly on the host.
 The central piece of this is the `Dockerfile`, a recipe for creating your application's image.